ReznoRMichael/hollow-knight-completion-check/README.md

 ## General info

 Hollow Knight doesn't have a game completion list.
-There is no way to easily check what specific things someone forgot to do for full 112% Game Completion.
-There are no Game Statistics as well.
-So I decided to write a tool for that.
+There is no way to easily check what specific things you forgot to do or missed for full 112% Game Completion, Hunter's Journal and Achievements.
+Until now!
+I wrote a tool for that for you.

-Inspirations: discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug.
+*Inspirations: love for Hollow Knight, discussions on the forum, [KayDeeTee](https://github.com/KayDeeTee/Hollow-Knight-SaveManager) and [bloodorca](https://bloodorca.github.io/hollow)'s Save Editors, programming learning, Elderbug.*

 ## Steam Guide